Sports Coach Logo Sports Coach Training Principles Fitness Components

 Origins of Nordic Pole Walking

-The late 20th century saw a wider spread of Nordic pole walking to general populations outside of Scandinavia including in the UK and US.
-Official Nordic walking poles were also trademarked and manufactured to promote correct implementation along with educational programs and instructor networks.
-Today, Nordic pole walking is a favoured fitness activity for both older adults as well as high-impact athletes looking for full-body cross-training modalities.
+The late 20th century saw a wider spread of Nordic pole walking to general populations outside Scandinavia, including the UK and the US.
+Official Nordic walking poles were also trademarked and manufactured to promote correct implementation, along with educational programs and instructor networks.
+Today, Nordic pole walking is a favoured fitness activity for both older adults and high-impact athletes looking for full-body cross-training modalities.

 Benefits of Nordic Pole Walking